BenjaKemp/technical-challenge/frontend/README.md

 ## Task

-Write a frontend application in TypeScript that Fetches and displays [investor holdings](https://raw.githubusercontent.com/AssetzSMECapital/technical-challenge/master/data/holdings.json) while:
+Write a frontend application in TypeScript that fetches (via an HTTP request) and displays [investor holdings](https://raw.githubusercontent.com/AssetzSMECapital/technical-challenge/master/data/holdings.json) while:
 1. Having a responsive layout
    - See desktop and mobile designs for guidance